When is Ghostbusters: Afterlife’s release date? Cast, plot and trailer

 Reitman, who wrote and directed The Entrance Runner, has co-written the Ghostbusters sequel with Gil Kenan.
 His father Ivan will produce the brand new movie.

-Reitman not too long ago revealed that filming had wrapped on the brand new movie, posting an image of forged members on Instagram.
+Reitman just lately revealed that filming had wrapped on the brand new movie, posting an image of forged members on Instagram.

 Which different movies have there been within the Ghostbusters franchise?